derenderdev/derender-core/README.md

 # derender-core
-We are developing, based on metaplex
+We are developing based on metaplex